onnx/onnx/docs/ONNXIFI.md

-# ONNX Backend Interface Proposal
+# ONNX Interface for Framework Integration (ONNXIFI) Proposal

 We propose a cross-platform API for loading and executing ONNX graphs on optimized backends.
 High-level frameworks and applications can use this API to execute neural network and machine learning models.
 Hardware vendors can implement this API to expose specialized hardware accelerators and highly optimized software infrastructure to the users.